 You can get to know the community and hear stories from local owners that you might not otherwise be privy to.
 Try to spend a few weekends there, if possible.

 Be aware of the pitfalls of this approach, however.
 All of your neighbors might not be overjoyed to hear you're planning to buy up that land behind their homes and erect your own palace there, obstructing their pristine views.
 You might meet some resistance—even organized resistance involving municipal and county authorities.

 Resale value is often softer in the country than in the city, because the pool of potential buyers is smaller.
 Home prices tend to be more negotiable when demand is low, and supply is high.
 As a tenant, you can try to time the real estate market and be ready to buy that parcel of land as soon as it becomes available.

-Check with local authorities (city, county and state) to determine zoning ordinances and whether you can build the type of home you want before committing to buying the land.
-A community within 20 minutes of Sacramento city limits, for example, does not permit construction of any structure on parcels smaller than 20 acres.
+Check with local authorities—including city, county, and state—to determine zoning ordinances in the area where you want to buy.
+Find out whether you can build the type of home you want before you commit to purchasing the land.
+For example, a community within 20 minutes of the Sacramento city limits doesn't permit the construction of any structure on parcels smaller than 20 acres.